jbghosh/ML_QML_Spintronics/README.md

 19 and 20 column is $Sx$ and $S_y$ for 6th magnetic site.

 #### Quantum ML is implemented in QSVM.ipynb

 The relevant data file for quantum machine learning is TrainQ.npy

-First 2 coloumns of the dataset represent Rashba parameter (tR) and the transmission energy (E) respectively.
+First 2 coloumns of the dataset represent Rashba parameter ( $t_R$ ) and the transmission energy ( $E$ ) respectively.
 The third column onwards represent different class columns, the sign of non-equilibrium $S_{x,y}$ on each site as the two output classes.